newatoms/beta/_private/costumer-acquisition/communication-guide.md

 # content.supply communication guide
-In this document you will find a guidlines for comunciate as content.supply.
+In this document you will find guidlines for communicating as content.supply.

 ## What is content.supply.
-Content.supply is an easy and pleasant way to act as editor in chief over a remotely controlled editorial team that creates **high quality content** for your organization.
+Content.supply is an easy and pleasant way to act as editor in chief over a remotely controlled editorial team that creates **high quality content** for your organisation.

 ## Why is content.supply good for the world
-* We sell a pleasant way to control the creation of high quality content .
+* We sell a pleasant way to control the creation of high quality content.
 * Good content is a way to create relevance for the sender by being valuable for the receiver.
 * Good content has a positive effect on both the sender and the receiver.
 * **Good content is good for the world**

 ## The main goal of all our communciation

 We need to practice what we preach.
 **Everything** we do and say should stimulate the use and **quality** of content .
 This way we use content  to show the value of content  and content.supply.
 This can be done in the following ways.

 * Show the relevance of content
 * Give insight in how to use content
 * Helping to create high quality content

 ## Website

 To stimulate the use of content  and the quality of the content we can make the website a place where team members and outsiders are able to develop themselves in the use of content and the creation of content.
 This can be done in the following ways.

-* items about the relevance of content.
+* Items about the relevance of content.
-* items about the uses of content.
+* Items about the uses of content.
-* items that help you create the best content that you can make.
+* Items that help you create the best content that you can make.
 * The option to create an account en formulate the briefing for free.

 ### Traffic to the website

 In this chapter we describe some ways you can get traffic to the website  by stimulating the use and the quality of the content.

 ### Paid traffic

 * Google Adwords
 * Youtube commercial

 ### Organic traffic using the network of others

 * Public Presentations & Workshops at renown venues.
 * Airtime on radio & T.V

 ### Organic traffic using our own network

 * Publishing Items trough social media
 * Publishing a newsletter